What is Pupil Premium?

 Our statement below details how we are using the Pupil Premium to support the achievements of our pupils who are eligible and the impact of the funding.

-The government is providing funding to cover a one-off universal catch-up premium for the 2020 to 2021 academic year.
+The government is providing funding, a recovery premium for the 2021 to 2022 academic year.

-It aims to support pupils to catch up for lost learning so schools can meet the curriculum expectations for the next academic year.
+It aims to support pupils to catch up for lost learning during the pandemic so schools can meet the curriculum expectations for the next academic year.